Simple Blueberry Banana Sourdough Muffins

 Stand mixer or whisk – I love using a stand mixer because it allows me to multi-task and makes mixing incredibly easy.

 Muffin tin – I recently discovered a real time-saver: a 24 muffin tin.
 This saves so much time because you only have to cook half as much as a 12 muffin tin.
-I realized that I stayed away from making muffins because of the time and work of having to repeat the cooking process 2-4 times, depending on how much you are making.
-This has been hugely valuable in my kitchen because I always have several things I am making at once and it makes muffin making a super quick process.
+This makes muffin making a super quick process.

 Pot holders – These are my favorites.
 I got them because my husband wanted bigger ones that fit his hands and my arm got burnt from shorter ones.
 These are now the favorites for the whole family.